1991 Chicago Bears season

 The 1991 Chicago Bears season was their 72nd regular season and 21st postseason completed in the National Football League (NFL).
-The Bears returned to the playoffs for a second consecutive season as one of three NFC Wild Cards, finishing with an 11–5 record and in second place in the NFC Central.
-They were beaten, however, by the Dallas Cowboys in their first playoff game.
+The Bears matched their 11–5 record from the previous season and returned to the playoffs for the seventh time in eight years, as an NFC Wild Card for the second consecutive year.
+The Bears were defeated 17–13 by the Dallas Cowboys in the Wild Card Round.
 This was Mike Ditka's last playoff game as a head coach.